onegrit/blog_app_by_example/README.md

   - Create a form to submit comments and validate the input data.
   - Add a view that process the form and saves a new comment to the database.
   - Edit the post detail to display the list of comments and the form to add a new comment.
+## Tagging Posts
+   需求：
+    - 用户可以列出（过滤）与打了该Tag的所有Posts
+   思路：
+   - It takes an optional tag_slug parameter that has a None default value.
+This parameter will be passed in the URL.
+   - Inside the view, you build the initial QuerySet, retrieving all published posts, and if there is a given tag slug, you get the Tag object with the given slug using the get_object_or_404() shortcut.
+   - Then, you filter the list of posts by the ones that contain the given tag.
+Since this is a many-to-many relationship, you have to filter posts by tags contained in a given list, which, in your case, contains only one element.
+You use the __in field lookup.
+Many-to-many relationships occur when multiple objects of a model are associated with multiple objects of another model.
+In your application, a post can have multiple tags and a tag can be related to multiple posts.
+## 检索类似的帖子